YukonAppleGeek/Issues/README.md

 Issues
 ======
-This is a public repository for reporting issues, or feature requests for Overcast Network services.
+This is a public repository for reporting bugs or requesting features on Overcast Networks' services.
+If you find any high threat bugs or exploits you are to privately email support@oc.tc, **do not** report them publicly.

 ## Submitting
-Before submitting a issue search past issues to ensure the issue has not been reported before.
-Once you have submitted a issue wait for a response, **do not** "bump" or "nudge" issues to get a reply.
+Before submitting an issue search current issues to look for possible duplicates.
+Once you have submitted an issue wait for a response, **do not** "bump" or "nudge" issues to get a reply.
 All issues will be addressed.

 ## Formating
-Issues should be formated with the guidelines below to ensure the issue is addressed.
-Issues not following guidelines may be rejected and asked follow guidelines.
+Issues should be formated with the guidelines below for easy and clear reading.
+Issues not following guidelines may be rejected and asked to follow guidelines.

 ### Title
-> [Issue Type] Brief summary
+> A brief summary of the issue.
-> Issue Type can be F for feature, B for bug.
->
-> Example
-> [F] Show number of blocks mined on profiles
+> Example: User avatars not displaying correctly.

 ### Description
 > #### The Issue:
-> Paragraphs explaining the issue.
+> Paragraph(s) explaining the issue.
 >
 > #### Expected Outcome
-> The expected/wanted outcome.
+> The expected or wanted outcome.
 >
 > #### Steps to Reproduce
 > Steps to reproduce if applicable for the issue.
+>
 > #### Other Info
 > Other info pertaining to the issue.